lekedog/ds-candyshop/README.md

 - Guarma Candy Shop

 ## Crafting Categories
-The candy shop features an extensive crafting system with ingredients like sugar, chocolate, corn syrup, gelatin, various extracts and flavorings, plus tools like molds and wrappers.
-Players can create everything from simple rock candy to complex chocolate truffles and specialty candy apples.
+The candy shop features an extensive crafting system with ingredients like sugar, chocolate, corn syrup, various extracts and flavorings.
+Players can create everything from simple hard candys to complex chocolate candy bars and specialty candy apples.

 ## Configuration
 Edit the config.lua file to customize: